Reporting stalking to the police

 (Note you may have a good reason to report stalking to the police, even if it is not a crime.)

-The behaviour does not actually need to have caused fear.
-Targets are under no obligation to say how the stalking has made them feel.
-But it can be useful to explain to the police why the stalker would know their behaviour would be likely to cause fear.
+2. the stalker does these acts knowing their behaviour “is likely to cause fear or distress” to the targeted person.
+Note: The behaviour does not actually need to have caused fear or distress.
+Targeted people are under no obligation to say how the stalking has made them feel.
+But it can be useful to explain to the police why the stalker would know their behaviour would be likely to cause fear or distress.

 How do I report stalking to the police in a non-emergency situation?